Masdar To Acquire Saeta From Brookfield For $1.4 Billion

 As an established renewables platform equipped with end-to-end capabilities and strong growth opportunities, Saeta strengthens Masdar's footprint in the Iberian Peninsula

-ABU DHABI, United Arab Emirates and MADRID, Sept.
-24, 2024 (GLOBE NEWSWIRE) -- Abu Dhabi Future Energy Company PJSC - Masdar (“Masdar”), the UAE's clean energy powerhouse, today announced the proposed acquisition of Saeta Yield (“Saeta”) from Brookfield Renewable (NYSE: BEP, BEPC; TSX: BEP.UN, BEPC), together with its institutional partners (“Brookfield”), for an implied enterprise value of c. $1.4 billion (€1.2 billion).
+ABU DHABI, UAE and MADRID, Sept.
+24, 2024 /PRNewswire/ -- Abu Dhabi Future Energy Company PJSC - Masdar ("Masdar"), the UAE's clean energy powerhouse, today announced the proposed acquisition of Saeta Yield ("Saeta") from Brookfield Renewable (NYSE: BEP ), (BEPC; TSX) (BEP, BEPC), together with its institutional partners ("Brookfield"), for an implied enterprise value of c.
+US$1.4 billion (€1.2 billion).
 Closing of the transaction is subject to customary approvals and is expected to occur around the end of 2024.

-Saeta is a leading independent developer, owner and operator of renewable power assets with capabilities across the entire value-chain.
-The transaction consists of a portfolio of 745 megawatts (MW) of predominantly wind assets – 538 MW of wind assets in Spain, 144 MW of wind assets in Portugal and 63 MW solar PV assets in Spain – and includes a 1.6 gigawatt (GW) development pipeline.
-The transaction excludes a regulated portfolio of 350 MW of concentrated solar power assets, which Brookfield will retain and continue to operate.

 Since acquiring the business in 2018, Brookfield has worked closely with Saeta's management team to successfully execute a business plan focused on divesting non-core assets, optimizing its capital structure, and positioning the business for growth through hybridization, repowering, greenfield development and accretive tuck-in opportunities.
 The sale is in line with Brookfield Renewable's asset rotation strategy to recycle capital to fund growth activities.